Wed, 01/24/2018 - 11:58 am

 - Select "spidergram" from Macros menu.

-- Easily import data by copying from a spreadsheet and pasting into the spidergram panel.
+- Easily import data by copying from a spreadsheet and pasting into the data selection listbox in the spidergram panel.

 - Select data waves, element order and normalizing scheme in the data selection and data treatment areas of the panel to preview output.